adey-px/parwiz-power-blog/Readme.md

-### Power Blog App
+### About PowerBlog App
-Built entirely with Python and Django.
-The backend APIs are powered by Django REST framework with JavaScript, Bootstrap and custom CSS at the frontend.
+PowerBlog application is built with Python, Django, JavaScript, HTML, CSS and Bootstrap.
+It is enhanced with LiveChat using ChatBot and RDS MySQL database on AWS.
+It is deployed to AWS Elastic Beanstalk with Code Pipeline for Continous Integration & Continous Delivery (CICD).